asmitab/mauktik-site/sections/news/section2.md

 tags:
   - news
 ---
+**Fair Observer: *[Article](https://www.fairobserver.com/politics/mauktik-kulkarni-hindu-nationalism-narendra-modi-ayodhya-temple-republicanism-india-news-19112/)* by Mauktik on the jarring contrast between Indians celebrating Kamala Harris's VP nomination and Narendra Modi laying the foundation of a temple for Hindu god Ram.**

 **Loksatta: *[Interview](https://www.loksatta.com/chaturang-news/blogger-and-short-film-maker-mauktik-kulkarni-garja-marathicha-jayjaykar-dd70-2240216/)* by Mugdha Godse and Shubhangi Joshi exploring the pros and cons of Marathi vs. English as the medium of instruction for primary and secondary education (in Marathi).**

 **Fair Observer:** ***[Article](https://www.fairobserver.com/region/central_south_asia/mauktik-kulkarni-india-china-standoff-narendra-modi-economy-nationalism-trade-news-14100/)* by Mauktik on the reasons behind India's military standoff with China, its short-term implications, and longer term solutions.**